fugu-chop/launch_school/rb139_assessment/questions_to_address.md

   end
 end
 ```
 In our example above, we define a `FileReview` class, with a number of instance methods.
 We also define a `FileReviewTest` class, where we write the methods that make up our test suite (inherits from the `MiniTest::Test` class).

-In our `FileReviewTest` class, we make use of the `setup` and `teardown` methods in order to open a file and close a file respectively, ensuring we don't have to instantiate a new instance of the `FileReview` class in each of our tests (we assign the `FileReview` instance to an instance variable so that subsequent test methods are able to access it), and that system resources are freed once each of our individual tests are completed by closing the file.
+In our `FileReviewTest` class, we make use of the `setup` and `teardown` methods in order to open and close a `FileReview` object assigned to the `@new_file` instance variable respectively, ensuring we don't have to instantiate a new instance of the `FileReview` class in each of our tests (we assign the `FileReview` instance to an instance variable so that subsequent test methods are able to access it) and that system resources are freed once each of our individual tests are completed by closing the file.

 ### What is code coverage?
 What does it measure?
 In the context of testing, code coverage refers to the proportion of our code that is being tested through various means.
 It is a measure of code quality, in that a higher code coverage indicates that more of the program has been tested for bugs.